 Fat Veggies

-Almost every time we recommend this place they twist the gesture.
-Fat Veggies is a brasserie where everything almost everything has contact with fire but the menu is all greens and vegetables.
-Not a single animal.
-The result is dishes with incredible textures, smoky flavors, fresh products and some ingredients you didn’t know.
-The star dish is their cauliflower in various textures.
+Almost every time we recommend this place, people pull a face.
+Fat Veggies is a grillwhere almost everything is cooked over an open flame, yet the menu consists entirely of vegetables.
+Not a single animal in sight.
+The result is dishes with incredible textures, smoky flavors, fresh produce, and ingredients you’ve never heard of.
+The star dish is their cauliflower served in various textures.

 📍 C/ de París, 168